PTCC Proposed Land Use Changes

 If a hotel were to be built would it include ample parking?
 The lots and residential streets in the general area overflow when events happen at PTCC and SOEC, often forcing people to park at queen's park school and surrounding residential streets.
 What will the city do to alleviate this?

-Claire Ellis asked 5 days ago
+Claire Ellis asked about 2 months ago

 Great question!
 Yes, parking is an issue we continue to monitor closely at the SOEC/PTCC campus.